sharkwouter/vaporos-flatpak-manager/README.md

 - requests
 - appdirs

+And the following additional software:

+- Flatpak
+- The Liberation Sans Narrow font

 ### TODO

 Before VaporOS Flatpak Manager can be considered done, the following changes will need to be made: